-Re: Local 1 Agenda Item #13 & Local 76 Agenda Item #16
+Local 1 Agenda Item #13 & Local 76 Agenda Item #16 (Pass-out Policy)

 The Company agrees to continue the system where all mill employees will be able to obtain a reasonable amount of the mill's scrap metal (i.e. machine clothing, barrels and scrap metal) on an annual basis at an offsite location.